-If you have had a crown, or known somebody who has, it is likely that you may have heard, or felt some trepidation about a crown becoming loose.
+If you have had a Dental crown, or known somebody who has, it is likely that you may have heard, or felt some trepidation about a crown becoming loose.
 A loose crown can happen at any moment, but it is important to know what to do if you suddenly find yourself in that situation.

 Crowns can become loose for a variety of reasons.
 Traumatic injuries or impacts, an old and broken crown, tooth decay, lack of dental care, or sticky foods can all lead to a loose crown.
 There are also many signs that your crown may be getting loose.
 Sometimes patients can physically feel a difference in how their crown is fitting.
 It may wobble on the tooth, or sometimes fall completely off.
 Other patients experience increased sensitivities or notice irritation of the gums around the crown.
 Here are some steps that you can take right away if you think that you have a loose crown.